axiom-org/axiom.org/src/docs/introduction.md

 The best way to learn about the Axiom system is to build a simple application on it.
-The "Getting Started" section of this documentation will explain how to get an account set up, how to deploy a simple static site to Axiom, and then how to build a slightly more complicated application.
+The "Getting Started" section of this documentation will explain how to get an account set up and how to deploy a simple static site to Axiom.
+The "Building Applications" section will explain how to build a slightly more complicated application.
 If you're interested in learning more, the later sections will go into more detail.